matrix-org/matrix-spec-proposals/proposals/4165-remove-own-power-level-on-deactivation.md

 [`m.room.power_levels`](https://spec.matrix.org/v1.11/client-server-api/#mroompower_levels) in rooms the account is currently in is unmodified.
 If no other accounts have a higher power level than the deactivated account, the account cannot be deactivated without intervention of the server admin.
-This leads to potential security issues, such as if the server is comprimised or the domain is later bought by a bad actor, the rooms where deactivated users on that domain had elevated privileges could also become comprimised.
+This leads to potential security issues, such as if the server is compromised or the domain is later bought by a bad actor, the rooms where deactivated users on that domain had elevated privileges could also become compromised.

 ## Proposal